-Map view with Slooh 500, NGC and IC catalogs
+Map view with Slooh 500, NGC, IC, Sharpless and RCW catalogs

 All Slooh 500 object names are added as a catalog layer to the map view.
 Each Slooh 500 object name is written next to that object on a map to make it is easier to identify major objects in a map.
 Slooh 500 catalog layer is enabled by default.
 Teide and Chile scopes have a different list of Slooh 500 objects.

-NGC and IC catalog objects are available as layer to the map view.
-There are total of 13959 NGC and IC objects that can be shown on the map.
-NGC and IC catalog layer is not enabled by default.
+NGC and IC catalog objects, Sharpless catalog objects and RCW catalog objects are available as layers to the map view.
+There are a total of 13959 NGC and IC objects that can be shown on the map.
+Sharpless catalog has 313 objects listed mostly from the northern hemisphere.
+RCW catalog has 182 objects listed mostly from the southern hemisphere.
+RCW catalog includes also objects from the Gum catalog.
+These layers are not enabled by default.

 Catalog object markers are clickable.
 When you click on a marker a short info is written on the panel to the right side of the map.
 If the Wiki check box is checked then the Wikipedia page of that object is shown when possible.